Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 schiffnaturepreserve.org

-Dubbed the place where “wild things happen naturally,” Schiff is home to 12 miles of trails, 768 acres of protected land and plenty of educational programs.
-Make sure to check out the Great Meadow and plant garden with native species.
+Dubbed the place “where wild things happen naturally,” Schiff is home to 12 miles of trails and 768 acres of protected land.
+Don’t miss the Great Meadow and plant garden with native species.

 1 American Dream Way, East Rutherford